austin-sa-wang/meeting-table/README.md

 Original Contributor
 ------
-This was designed and developed for Final Year Design Project.
+This was designed and developed as part of the university final year design project.
 Original Contributor include:
 *.
 Austin S.A.
 Wang
 *.
 Steven K.P.
 Niu